bcgov/nr-agentic-ai-api/app/formfiller/CHAT_REQUEST_VARS.md

 - Use `data_id` to dedupe when appending.
 The graph code already dedupes by `data_id` before appending.
 - Consider storing `confidence` or `source` (e.g., `ai`, `user`, `server`) if you need provenance.

+Frontend session note:
+- Because the current implementation stores session or transient data in the frontend, every request payload must include the latest full form state (all `form_fields`, `filled_fields`, etc.).
+- This means the frontend must send the complete payload on each call so the backend has the canonical view of the current session.
+You can remove this requirement once session management is moved to the backend (persistent session store keyed by `thread_id`).
+- Implementation tip: on the frontend, after the AI agent updates the HTML form with values from `filled_fields`, the frontend should merge those values into `form_fields` and then clear (empty) `filled_fields` from the payload before the next user-initiated request.
+This prevents duplicate submissions and keeps the payload minimal.

 ---

 ### `missing_fields`